keras-team/keras-io/examples/nlp/md/multi_label_classification.md

 tackle the multi-label binarization part and inverse-transforming the processed labels to the original form.

-Thanks [Cingis Kratochvil](https://github.com/cumbalik) for suggesting and extending this code example by the binary accuracy.
+Thanks to [Cingis Kratochvil](https://github.com/cumbalik) for suggesting and extending this code example by introducing binary accuracy as the evaluation metric.